This post may contain affiliate links. This blog generates income via ads.

 Cooking Chicken for Stir Fry

-There’s something special about chicken in Chinese takeout.
+There’s something special about the chicken in this stir fry recipe.
 So moist, so flavorful, so perfectly cooked!
-I’ve found a way to recreate the flavor at home.
-Here’s how:
+Here’s how it's done:

 - Cut and trim the chicken breasts.
 Cut off any leftover pieces of fat or connective tissue and discard.
 I like to cut my chicken into 1-inch cubes.